wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 * 60 day no qusetions asked money back guarantee on all licenses upgraded from trail to Lifetime Licenses.
 * Add additional sites to a Lifetime License when you require them at a 30% discount.
 * Immediate access to developer support from the plugins a3rev support forum.

-= Hover Button Advanced Point and Click Styling =

-* Create the perfect Quick View button style to match your site with the a3rev point and click style settings.
-* Button transparency selector.
-* Do it all by point click from the admin panel with touching the code.
-* Change it any time you like.

-= Show Quick View under the Image =
+= Fully Customizable Pop-up Template =

+This feature allows you to create a Quick View Pop-up like no other.
+Features:

+* Fully Customizable pop up content template (no coding what so ever)
+* Next> and <Previous Product Scroll - scroll through products right from the pop-up.
+* Next> and <Previous Scroll works with all WP e-Commerce Product Sort Types.
+* Next> and <Previous Scroll works on Shop page and all product category pages.
+* Template has its own Fully customizable Dynamic Image gallery
+* Dynamic Gallery automatically gets all images uploaded to the product
-* Option to show Quick View as a Button or Hyper linked text under the product image.
+* Set Gallery Left to show aligned Left or Right in the pop-up.
-* When placed under the image Quick View is visible all of the time and does not rely on the user mousing over or touching the listing to show.
-* Advanced Point & Click button creator with transparency setting.
-* Point and Click Button creator and Hyperlink text editors - Simple point click settings to create an eye catching button
-* Padding settings above and below Button / Link text allow you to style how Quick View is positioned under the image on your theme.
+* Gallery has 5 different transition effect types to choose from.
+* Gallery - set effect transition timing.
+* Full template style customizing settings e.g background colour, Title font ect.
+* a3rev Button creator for creating any style for the buttons.
+* Control over what shows in the template e.g Prices, Add to Cart Button etc.

 = Advanced Pop-up Controls =

 * Option to use Colorbox pop-up tool.
 * Select pop-up open and close transition effect.
 * Set pop-up opening / closing speed.
-* Set pop-up background overlay colour with WordPress colour picker.
+* Set pop-up background overlay colour with WYSIWYG colour picker.
 * Fix pop-up or allow it to scroll with the screen content
 * Same day priority Pro License support and auto updates from the a3API.